 Republican presidential candidate Donald Trump said he would “leave open the possibility of spying” on allies like Israel if he were president.

-- 'Rabbi for Trump' waves The Donald flag on Facebook
+- 'Rabbi for Trump' Backs The Donald on Facebook

 On Sunday morning, Trump was asked on the CBS news show “Face the Nation”for his reaction to The Wall Street Journal story from late last month reporting that the National Security Agency spied on Israeli Prime Minister Benjamin Netanyahu and other Israeli officials.
 The White House planned to use the intercepted information to counter Netanyahu’s campaign against the Iran nuclear deal on Capitol Hill, according to the Journal.